Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Quantum Fan-Out Gate

 To demonstrate the feasibility of the fan-out gate, we implement a controlled-NOT-NOT (CXX) between three non-local qubits in constant depth.
-In \fig\ref{fig:fan-out}c, we benchmark the CXX gate using truth table tomography and measure a truth table fidelity of $F_{tt} = 0.68(2)$.
-As we have previously pointed out, our qubits suffer from measurement-induced dephasing (see Appendix).
-Performing truth table tomography to some degree is immune to this effect, since the data qubits are initialized and measured in computational basis (after being used to prepare ancillae qubits in a GHZ state).
-However, future work will explore to what extent we can successfully prepare and measure in non-computational basis states (e.g., performing a controlled-Z-Z gate), as phase coherence will be important when utilizing this gate within a larger quantum computation.
+In \fig\ref{fig:fan-out}(c), we benchmark the CXX gate using truth table tomography and measure a truth table fidelity of $F_{tt} = 0.68(2)$.
+As we have previously pointed out, our qubits suffer from measurement-induced dephasing (see Appendix \ref{sec:meas_dephasing}).
+Performing truth table tomography to some degree is immune to this effect, since the data qubits are initialized and measured in the computational basis (after being used to prepare ancillae qubits in a GHZ state).
+Consequently, we observe that the fidelity is primarily limited by decoherence and gate errors [see \fig\ref{fig:fan-out}(d)].
+However, future work on other quantum processors will explore to what extent we can successfully prepare and measure in non-computational basis states (e.g., performing a controlled-Z-Z gate), as phase coherence will be important when utilizing this gate within a larger quantum computation.